 29 Dutch Oven Dinners for the Nights You Want Comfort (Not a Sink Full of Dishes)

-I used to hurry meat sauce, and it showed in the quality of the sauce.
-In a Dutch oven, you can brown the meat and soften the soffritto.
-After that, let the entire mixture bubble quietly for an hour or two until it develops a nice rounded and almost sweet flavor.
-A small amount of milk can actually soften the acidity and make it feel plush.
-Pair this with wide noodles and a generous portion of parmesan cheese.
+In the past, I hurried with making the meat sauce, and the results showed.
+One can brown the meat and soften the soffritto (vegetable base) in a Dutch oven.
+Then let the whole thing gently bubble for an hour or two until it develops a rounded, almost sweet flavor.
+A small amount of milk can neutralize the acidity of the sauce while adding a softer, plusher mouthfeel.
+Serve this over broad noodles with plenty of parmesan cheese.

 11) One-Pot Lasagna